XuShenLZ/Multi_Car_Parking/README.md

 ## Update log
+### 07/03/2019
+1. **[large-map branch]** Fixed the starting position of vehicles.
+Now after the arrival time, vehicles will be following the front one in the queue or at the gate if there is no queue outside.
+2. **[large-map branch]** Record the queue length to file.

 ### 07/02/2019
 1. **[large-map branch]** Fixed the problem that the car plot node asks for allocation and maneuver again.
 Now only control node is doing these;
 2. **[large-map branch]** Moved the path parameter to the yaml file, so that the tuning is easier.
 Also the `is_random` option is moved there as well.